-The terms obsessive compulsive disorder (OCD) and perfectionism tend to be used interchangeably to describe a person who desires order, is goal-oriented, and has high personal standards.
-However, there are several important distinctions.
-To start, OCD is a diagnosable mental health condition, whereas perfectionism is a personality trait.
+The terms OCD and perfectionism tend to be used interchangeably to describe a person who desires order, is goal-oriented, and has high personal standards.
+However, there are several important distinctions between having OCD and being a perfectionist.
+OCD is a diagnosable mental health condition, whereas perfectionism is a personality trait.
 That said, perfectionism can be a trait seen in some people with OCD.

 What Is Perfectionism?

 Perfectionists generally focus on the need to perfect and “correct” themselves.1 They often base their self-worth on achievements, and the only way they can feel confident is to be flawless or seen as such.
 They tell themselves that if they stop ever achieving, they will lose the admiration of others.
-There is no middle-ground for perfectionists, and second place is not good enough.
+There is no middle ground for perfectionists, and second place is not good enough.
+Children with perfectionism may be highly sensitive compared to other children their age, experience anxiety, depression, and low frustration tolerance.

 Some people can have healthy (adaptive) levels of perfectionism, while for many it can become a problem.